cozykeys/cozykeys/content/about/_index.md

 ## What is CozyKeys?

-CozyKeys is the brand that I have created as a way to organize my projects and the CozyKeys website provides a place where I can centralize and organize the content that I want to publish!
+CozyKeys is the website I've created so that I have a place to organize my projects and publish my content!